DB Connectors

 Response Parameters

-The properties define where the values from the connector are placed in the GLU.Engine are the same for Query and Store Procedure.
+For both Query and Stored Procedure responses, the properties defining where the connector values are stored in the GLU.Engine are the same.
 As multiple rows of values within arrays will be returned from the DB connector it will be necessary to define a Parameter Name and an Object / Collection Path as an array to store the values.

 Query